 Modeled after the Alcoholics Anonymous 12-step program, the organization currently hosts about 1,200 meetings around the world.
 Now in its 25th year, the group is one of a handful of nonprofit organizations dedicated to helping members recover from sex and love addiction.

 "I've become a person," Jim says after years of membership in the program.
 "Before, I was always hiding, keeping secrets.
 Now I can be open and vulnerable."

 A Brain Problem?

-The theories on why people self-destruct using sex and love run
+The theories on why people self-destruct using sex and love run the gamut.

 "People do it a lot of times to escape," says Jim.